Ahmanson Theatre

 The Ahmanson Theatre is one of the four main venues that compose the Los Angeles Music Center.
+Shows at this theatre are produced by Center Theatre Group.

 History

 The theatre was built as a result of a donation from Howard F. Ahmanson Sr, the founder of H.F.
 Ahmanson & Co., an insurance and savings and loans company.
 It was named for his second wife, businesswoman and philanthropist Caroline Leonetti Ahmanson.

 Welton Becket & Associates was the architect.
 Construction began on March 9, 1962 and was undertaken by Peter Kiewit & Sons (now Kiewit Corporation).
 The theatre's inaugural event was held on April 12, 1967, with the Los Angeles Civic Light Opera Association sponsoring the national cast production of Man of La Mancha, starring Richard Kiley and Joan Diener.
 The theatre also was the U.S. premiere of More Stately Mansions starring Ingrid Bergman, Arthur Hill, and Colleen Dewhurst, which opened September 12 of that same year.
 Since then, it has presented a wide variety of dramas, musicals, comedies and revivals of the classics, including six world premieres of Neil Simon plays and works by Wendy Wasserstein, August Wilson, A.R.
 Gurney, Terrence McNally, John Guare and Edward Albee.
 The Ahmanson also has served in the capacity of co-producer for a number of Broadway productions, including Amadeus, Smokey Joe's Cafe, The Most Happy Fella, and The Drowsy Chaperone.

-The theater was also home to the Los Angeles production of The Phantom of the Opera which ran at the theater from 1989 to 1993.
+The theatre was also home to the Los Angeles production of The Phantom of the Opera which ran at the theatre from 1989 to 1993.
 It opened with the original London and Broadway Phantom Michael Crawford as the Phantom.
 He was later replaced with actor Robert Guillaume, and then Davis Gaines.

 The Ahmanson has the largest theatrical season-ticket subscription base on the West Coast.
 Its year-round season begins in early fall and lasts through late summer.

 1990s renovation

-Throughout 1994, a major $17 million renovation moved the mezzanine and balcony closer to the stage, reduced the width of the auditorium, lowered the ceiling and significantly improved the acoustics, which had long been criticized since the theater's opening.
+Throughout 1994, a major $17 million renovation moved the mezzanine and balcony closer to the stage, reduced the width of the auditorium, lowered the ceiling and significantly improved the acoustics, which had long been criticized since the theatre's opening.
 It also allowed the theatre's seating capacity to be reconfigured from 1,600 seats for an intimate play to 2,084 for a major Broadway-sized musical.

 Designed by Ellerbe Becket Architects and constructed by Robert F. Mahoney & Associates, the renovation took eighteen months to complete.
 During this time, the Ahmanson's season-ticket subscriptions were presented at the UCLA James A. Doolittle Theatre (now known as Ricardo Montalbán Theatre) in Hollywood.
 The Ahmanson reopened on January 25, 1995, with an 8 1/2-month-long run of Miss Saigon.